plating, anodizing, & finishing Q&As since 1989

 A. Hi.
 An inexpensive way is Lava soap.
 It has pumice in it, which is a natural polishing compound.
 You'll have to use a bit of elbow grease, though.

-I recently discovered Barkeepers Friend [affil. link to info/product on Amazon], a brand of scouring powder.
+I recently discovered Barkeepers Friend [affil link], a brand of scouring powder.
 Wet your cymbal (I have a tub so that even my largest fits in) sprinkle some Barkeeper's Friend on it, and then with a SOFT scrub brush clean the cymbal.
 You'll see an amazing difference.
 You don't have to rub hard at all, just keep with the grooves.
 Then rinse and dry.
-I then went over them with Brasso [affil. link to info/product on Amazon] polish to REALLY bring out the shine.
+I then went over them with Brasso [affil link] polish to REALLY bring out the shine.
 They are like mirrors now.

 A word of warning: This WILL remove the stamped-on logo.
 That doesn't bother me as the ink dulls the sound a bit.
 And sound is the important thing in music.
 A couple of my cymbals were so tarnished they were almost green.
 They are much brighter now, both in terms of looks and sound.William Matthews